Android-PowerUser/Windroid_11/README.md

 ##### A complete documentation is coming soon.
 You can manage Windroid 11 file system with the AOSP-Files app or [MiXplorer](https://drive.google.com/drive/u/0/mobile/folders/1BfeK39boriHy-9q76eXLLqbCwfV17-Gv?usp=share_link&pli=1) for example and also Windroid 11 can access internal memory and SD card in path "/Android/data/com.termux/files/".
 For example, like Samsung, if you can't see the AOSP-Files app, you can install this [AOSP-Files shortcut app](https://play.google.com/store/apps/details?id=com.marc.files).

+With MiXplorer, you must first add a storage, then select Termux in the AOSP-Files app in the hamburger menu.
+You don't need the shortcut app for that, no matter what brand you have.
+Whenever possible, you should manage Windroid 11's file system via Android because it's faster.
+Keep in mind that some files are only virtual and some contents of files as well.

+Logically, no browser is installed in Windroid 11 because you already have one on your Android.
+You can easily access the internal memory from Windroid 11.

 It is based on the Linux kernel that is preinstalled on every Androidsystem.